MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/05-r-markdown.md

 ## Integrating it all together: Make your own report!
 _[Back to top](#contents)_

 You've learned so much in the past two days - how to use the Unix Shell to move around your computer, how to make pretty plots and do data analysis in R, and how to incorporate it all into a report.
-Now, you're going to work in pairs to practice everything you learned.
 Don't worry - if you have questions, the instructor and helpers are here to help you out!

 1. Make a new R Markdown file.
 1. Give it an informative title.
 1. Delete all the unnecessary Markdown and R code (everything below the setup R chunk).
-1. Save it to the `reports` directory using an informative file name.
+1. Save it to the `reports` directory as LASTNAME_Ontario_Report.Rmd

 Work through the exercises below, adding code chunks to analyze and plot the data, and prose to explain what you're doing.
+Make sure to knit as you go, to make sure everything is working!

+The exercises below give you some ideas of directions to pursue.
+However, you're welcome to branch out.
+Maybe you have your own hypotheses you'd like to test.
 These are nice exercises because we are all familiar with the data and have the solutions saved.

 That said, you're also welcome to branch out.
 Maybe you want to explore a new type of ggplot.
 Maybe you're learning to create interactive tables with `reactable`.
 Maybe you're trying to read in some of your own data into your report.